joao-rafael/find-my-car/README.md

 ## Running the project locally 💻

+Firstly, clone the project and add the Google Maps API Key to the GMAPS_API_KEY constant at `src/environments/environment.development.ts`.

 Install the dependencies with `npm install` and then run the server with `ng serve`.
 After that, navigate to `http://localhost:4200/`.

-<strong>This project uses miragejs, to use the API delete the mirageJS script from main.ts</strong>
+<strong>This project uses miragejs, to use the API delete the mirageJS script from main.ts (src/main.ts)</strong>

 Clone this repository
 ## General Information and Dependencies ℹ️